Tesla Powerwall 3 Rebate now Extended Until June 30th

 DC EV charging on the other hand converts the grid-supplied AC electricity to DC in the charging station itself which goes directly to the EV’s battery for increased speeds, hence the size of DC fast chargers.

-How fast is AC Charging?
+How fast is AC EV Charging?
 AC charging consists of level 1 and 2 chargers, providing from 2.4kW in a standard home outlet, 7kW for single phase, and up to 22kW for three-phase properties using three-phase electric vehicle chargers like myenergi’s Zappi charger.

 Whilst AC chargers can provide up to 22kW of charging, it’s important to note that your EVs built-in inverter (or ‘on-board charger’) may bottleneck charging speeds with specification limitations.

-An onboard charger or inverter is responsible for converting chargers’ AC electricity from the home or grid to DC electricity for the battery.
+An onboard EV charger or inverter is responsible for converting chargers’ AC electricity from the home or grid to DC electricity for the battery.
 The onboard charger is only required for AC chargers and can be a limitation to charging speeds depending on your EV model.

 For example, the Tesla Model Y has an 11kW on-board charger which works well with Tesla Wall Connector which provides up to 11.5kW of AC charging power, but also means that a 22kW charger won’t be fully utilised as the inverter is capped at 11kW.